Analysis | The toxic elitism of declaring voters to be unworthy of the task

 Late in the piece, Williamson presents his examples of voters who simply don't take their responsibility seriously — and, by implication, don't qualify as “better voters.”
 It is because voters in Pennsylvania don't approach their task with vigor, he writes, that “the Philadelphia city council has not been drowned in the Schuylkill River.”

 Do we even need to call out the subtext to all of this?
-Williamson, like McLaughlin the week prior, are responding in part to the law passed in Georgia that will impose no requirements on voters seeking to cast absentee ballots, among other things.
+Williamson, like McLaughlin the week prior, is responding in part to the law passed in Georgia that will impose new requirements on voters seeking to cast absentee ballots, among other things.
 That change, advocates in the state fear, will disproportionately affect those without the time and money to obtain the necessary identification allowing them to do so.
 However easy the state makes it to meet that requirement, there will always be a hurdle to overcome — the sort of bureaucratic hurdle that often lands more heavily on the poor and, by extension, people of color.

 “We expect people, including poor and struggling people, to pay their taxes — why shouldn’t we also expect them to keep their drivers’ licenses up-to-date?” he writes.
 “If voting really is the sacred duty that we’re always being told it is, shouldn’t we treat it at least as seriously as filing a 1040EZ?”

 This is a conflation of requirement and ease, and an ironic one.
-You have to pay taxes and the 1040EZ exists specifically to make it as easy as possible; hence the name of the form.
+You have to pay taxes, and the 1040EZ exists specifically to make it as easy as possible, hence the name of the form.

-But you get his point, given the broader context of the piece: barriers are fine if they prevent the wrong sorts of voters from voting.
+But you get his point, given the broader context of the piece: Barriers are fine if they prevent the wrong sorts of voters from voting.
 It was the motivating rationale for literacy tests that blocked Black voters from casting ballots in the South 75 years ago.
-That non-White Americans vote so much more heavily Democratic means it's difficult to extricate systems which disadvantage Democrats from ones that disadvantage non-Whites, and vice versa.
+That non-White Americans vote so much more heavily Democratic means it’s difficult to extricate systems that disadvantage Democrats from ones that disadvantage non-Whites, and vice versa.
 The result is that partisan motivations can often seem like racist ones.

 Sixty-four years ago, it was simpler to figure out where the National Review was drawing the line.
 As the magazine’s founder, William F. Buckley, wrote in 1957: